infinity-spark-jbmdl/afwerx-guides/index.md

 - Can we really *contract directly* with a company who has completed a SBIR project?
 - How can I have companies *pitch us* their innovative, off-the-shelf products to solve my unit's biggest challenges?

-These guides will provide **step-by-step instructions, best practices, and tips** created by innovators from across the AFWERX community.
+These guides provide **step-by-step instructions, best practices, and tips** created by innovators from across the AFWERX community.

 These people have **paved the way** and are interested in **sharing their experience**.